 The Girl Scouts of Colorado Fall Product Program is a great way for troops (both new and existing) to earn startup money Girl Scout activities throughout the year or to get one step closer to reaching their next goal.
-All troops receive 13% of their magazine orders as troop proceeds, plus $1.05/per item for nuts and chocolates sold.
+All troops receive 13% of their magazine orders, and 13% the new Mini BarkBox and Tervis tumbler orders as troop proceeds, plus $1.05/per item for nuts and chocolates sold.

 Girls sell to family and friends.
 They can do the entire program online or in-person using the order card and following safety guidelines.
 There is no physical inventory for troops and families to manage during the Fall Product Program.
 Service unit volunteers will distribute nuts and candy items to girls and caregivers after the program, for girl delivery to customers, along with girl rewards.

 Many troop volunteers, caregivers, and Girl Scouts find that Fall Product Program is straightforward and participating can serve as practice for success during the Girl Scout Cookie Program.

 The Fall Product Program also helps girls learn the 5 Skills: goal setting, decision-making, money management, people skills, and business ethics.
 In addition to these important business and life skills, girls will also learn about philanthropy through the Care to Share option.

 In-person SUFPM required training will be offered on the following dates:

 Tuesday, Aug.
 29 – GSCO Loveland office